 Buy gift cards

 We offer this final suggestion with a caveat — not every retailer offers gift cards or allows you to buy gift cards with a credit card.
 However, many Ultimate Rewards cardholders successfully purchase gift cards to earn bonus points on purchases that would not otherwise earn a bonus.
 For instance, you might use your Ink Business Cash card to purchase an Amazon gift card from an office supply store and earn 5 percent back.

 How to use Chase Ultimate Rewards

-Once you’ve successfully racked up Ultimate Rewards points, Chase offers a bounty of different ways to redeem them.
+Once you’ve successfully racked up Ultimate Rewards points, Chase offers several ways to redeem them.

-One of the greatest virtues of the Ultimate Rewards program is its variety of redemption options: You can redeem your points for cash back, gift cards or merchandise, or you can purchase travel from any service or website and redeem your points for statement credits.
-If you own a premium rewards card, you can redeem points for travel through the Ultimate Rewards travel site for a 25% to 50% bonus or transfer points to one of Chase’s 14 travel partners.
+One of the greatest benefits of the Ultimate Rewards program is its variety of redemption options: You can redeem your points for cash back, gift cards or merchandise, or you can purchase travel from any service or website and redeem your points for statement credits.
+If you own a premium rewards card, you can redeem points for travel through the Ultimate Rewards portal for a 25 percent to 50 percent bonus or transfer points to one of Chase’s 14 travel partners.

-Though the value of a redemption option ultimately lies in the eye of a beholder, there are certainly some preferable — and some unrecommended – ways to redeem your points.
+Though the value of a redemption option ultimately lies in the eye of the beholder, there are certainly some preferable — and some not-so-preferable — ways to redeem your points.

-As you can see from the values in the chart below, signing up for a premium rewards card (Chase Sapphire Preferred Card, Chase Sapphire Reserve or Ink Business Preferred Credit Card) and redeeming your points for travel is generally the best way to go with your Ultimate Rewards points.
+As you can see from the values in the chart below, signing up for a premium Chase rewards credit card (such as the Sapphire Reserve, Preferred or Ink Business Preferred) and redeeming your points for travel is generally the best way to use your Ultimate Rewards points.